When the COVID-19 pandemic hit, Mack’s Prairie Wings found itself in a spot familiar to nearly every retailer in the land: Uncharted territory.

 Signifyd’s chargeback investigations were FBI-worthy

-Finally, Mack’s saw a marked reduction in chargebacks and a marked increase in winning cases in which it disputed chargebacks with Signifyd’s help.
+Finally, Mack’s saw a marked reduction in chargebacks and a marked increase in winning cases in chargeback fraud prevention with Signifyd’s help.
 Challenging a chargeback can be a bit like courtroom drama, complete with the need to build a case file that convinces the credit card companies that the complaint waged against the merchant was unfounded.

 “When we got those first reports back that your fraud team sent and we were able to send them to the credit card companies, we said, ‘This is like an FBI report, it’s so detailed,’” Pinckard told Signifyd.
 “And we haven’t lost a case since we went to Signifyd.”